grep -i out.of.memory /var/log/messages{-*,} |tail

 systemctl restart elastic-agent.service

-So the agent stays within safe memory limits, improving system stability and reliability.
+This will keep the agent within safe memory limits, improving system stability and reliability.

-The above only allows you to continue to access the machine that hosts the elastic agent.
-You will still have to investigate the reason of big memory usage.
+The above suggestions only allow you to continue to access the machine that hosts the Elastic Agent.
+You’ll still have to investigate the underlying reason that it’s using too much memory.

-If you want a quick solution: try to “throw money on it”, or in this case, throw memory on it and give the machine 64 GB more than it used to have and limit the service to 64 GB.
-In my experience 64 GB is usually enought for every process
+If you want a quick solution, try to “throw money at it”, or in this case, throw memory at it: give the machine an additional 64 GB and limit the service to 64 GB.
+In my experience, 64 GB is usually enough for every process.

-I have found this behaviour (using a lot of RAM) with the elastic MISP integration.
-At the end, a gave the elastic agent service 45 GB, the MISP integration subprocess uses around 32 GB max.
+I found this behavior (using a lot of RAM) with the Elastic MISP integration.
+In the end, they gave the Elastic Agent service 45 GB, with the MISP integration subprocess using around 32 GB max.